 have practice opportunities in reading and comprehending informational

-text.
-The purpose of this Enrichment class is to help students to be on
+text as well as math concepts and practice.
+The purpose of these Enrichment classes is to help students to be on

 track to meet readiness goals in high school.
 Students who score at and